grooveLog/data/README.md

 | `completed_date` | DATE | When completed |

 * Note: Need to link this to a table of universal whys?
+* Note: Need to link a number of visions to the goals table - so I guess this will need a pivot table?
+God Damnit, I'm rusty!

 # 0.5.0 The Groovy Release